Need to Double Up on Your Business’ Doors? You Have Options

 • Both doors may feature an exit device so that either leaf can be used.
 The doors can’t be described as active or inactive leaves, since there is no mechanical locking hardware on either leaf.

-• Double acting doors, on the other hand, have leaves that swing in both directions, both in and out – like a saloon door.
+• Double-acting doors, on the other hand, have leaves that swing in both directions, both in and out – like a saloon door.
 They’re often used in restaurant kitchens.

-• Swinging double doors, also known as French doors, consist of two panels hinged on opposite sides, allowing them to swing open and closed.
+• Swinging double doors, also known as French doors, consist of two panels hinged on opposite sides, allowing them to swing open and close.
 These doors provide a wide opening for easy entry.
 You’ll see them used in restaurants, offices, retail stores, and other commercial spaces.

 • Sliding double doors, also called bypass doors, operate on a track system, and slide horizontally to open and close.
 They are an excellent choice when space is limited.
 They’re commonplace in conference rooms, storage areas, or healthcare facilities.

-• Revolving doors consist of panels arranged in a circle that rotates as people push or walk through.
+• Revolving doors consist of panels arranged in a circle that rotate as people push or walk through.
 They provide efficient traffic flow, energy efficiency by minimizing drafts.
 They also add security by allowing one-way entry or exit.
 Revolving doors are found in high-traffic commercial buildings.
 Exterior entryways for hotels, office buildings, and shopping centers.

 • Folding or accordion double doors consist of multiple panels that fold back to create an opening.
 They are versatile and can be opened partially or completely, depending on the space requirements.
 Folding doors are used in restaurants, conference centers, banquet halls, and other areas that need a flexible setup.